techydeola/FirstVigeo/README.md

 2. Go to your browser (I recommend chrome), in the address bar enter ```localhost:8000\admin```
 3. Login as an admin
 4. Navigate to the staff menu and create a new staff, select only active for the staff permission (for regular staffs)
+5. Go to the Loan model and create the 3 statuses

 <p>Follow these steps for a quick example on how to use the web application (Client/Staff Side)</p>